Fire causes damage after lightning strike in Columbia

 Firefighters said they noticed a slight gas odor and smoke odor inside the house.
 They also said they were able to determine the chimney was hot.
 Firefighters pulled out the mantle and some bricks from the chimney to look for possible flames.

 Officials said the damage was estimated to be $10,000.
-Crews said they were on the scene for 2 hours.
+Crews said they were on the scene for two hours.

 Three engines, a ladder, and a rescue squad responded to the incident.